hashicorp/terraform-plugin-framework/docs/design/factories.md

 This code could _sometimes_ work if we're not careful about always generating a new `myResource` for each RPC call we handle.
 But if the inner workings of the SDK or Terraform's graph change in any way, it's likely to break this code, which may not be obvious to provider developers.
+We can mitigate this by requiring provider developers to register a function with the provider, not a value, and always calling the function to get a fresh value at the beginning of every RPC call, though provider developers may not understand that we're doing that.

 Second, there exists a certain kind of state that it's very reasonable for providers to want to have available to all RPC calls for every instance of